 Mott MacDonald was commissioned by Network Rail to undertake an ecological appraisal to inform 24 level crossings included in the Suffolk Order.
+Since the completion of these surveys, S05 and S07 have been removed from the Order.
 Crossings were scoped in where the proposed works would result in potential direct or indirect impacts on adjacent habitats based on the category of works and a desk top review of potential ecological constraints.
 Following the screening exercise, 18 level crossings were scoped in for an ecological appraisal.
 Field surveys were conducted between April 2016 and September 2017 where access was available.
 All ecological features that occur within the 30m Zone of Influence (ZoI) of each crossing in the